mmartial/unraid-study/rdesktop-JD-ssh-Tailscale.md

 - We also recommend to add a passphrase to each key.
 - Make sure the file permissions in your `~/.ssh` directory are correct, they are often the source of connections errors.

-In the following, adapt `unraid_id` with your unraid server IP.
+In the following, adapt `unraid_ip` with your unraid server IP.
 In this setup, the server is NOT accessible on the Internet, only for LAN access, and using encrypted Wireguard tunnel over Tailscale.

 ##  4. <a name='Unraid:key-basedsshsetup'></a>Unraid: key-based ssh setup